jvdb/derric/README.md

            size 4;
     }

 In the `Chunk` structure in the example above, the `crc` field uses the callback mechanism to calculate a crc32 hash value for its specification.
 All callbacks have a name followed by parentheses.
 Between the parentheses, optional arguments may be provided in the form `name=value`.
-Besides strings and numeric value, field references (both local and global) are allowed.
+Besides strings and numeric values, field references (both local and global) are allowed.
 Note that the `+` operator in this context is used to specify a list of references.
 Any other expression is not allowed.

 ## Additional notes ##